acemod/ACE3/wiki/development/coding-guidelines.md

 ### 7.1.
 Readability vs Performance
 This is a large open source project that will get many different maintainers in it's lifespan.
 When writing code, keep in mind that other developers also need to be able to understand your code.
 Balancing readability and performance of code is a non black and white subject.
 The rule of tumb is:

-* When improving performance of code that sacrifies readability (or visa-versa), first see if the design of the implementation is done in the best possible way.
+* When improving performance of code that sacrifices readability (or visa-versa), first see if the design of the implementation is done in the best possible way.
 * Document that change with the reasoning in the code.

 ### 7.2.
 Scheduled vs Unscheduled